 Scorpio is the third constellation of the zodiac and is the image of a venomous scorpion.
-It is also associated with the smaller constellations (Decans) Ophiucus, Serpens and Corona Borealis.
+Scorpio is also associated with the smaller constellations (Decans) Ophiucus, Serpens and Corona Borealis.
 In today’s horoscope if you are born between October 24 and November 22 you are a Scorpio.
-In this modern horoscope reading of the zodiac, you follow the horoscope advice for Scorpio to find love, good luck and health and gain insight on your personality.
+In this modern horoscope reading of the zodiac, you follow the horoscope advice for Scorpio to find love, good luck, health and gain insight on your personality.

 Where did Scorpio Originate?

-But was it read this way at its beginning?
-Here is a picture of the stars that form Scorpio.
+Here is a picture of the stars forming Scorpio.
 Can you see a scorpion in this photo of the stars?
 You’d need a lot of imagination!

-In fact, even if we connect the stars in ‘Scorpio’ with lines it is still hard to ‘see’ the scorpion.
+Even if the stars in ‘Scorpio’ are connected with lines it is still hard to see the scorpion.
 But this sign goes back as far as we know in human history.

 Here is the zodiac in the Dendera Temple of Egypt, more than 2000 years old.
 The image of the scorpion in this zodiac is circled in red.

-Here is a photo of a National Geographic poster of the zodiac, also showing Scorpio as seen in the Southern Hemisphere.
-Even though the stars that form Scorpio are connected with lines in this diagram made to show us the zodiac constellations, it is still hard to ‘see’ a scorpion in this star constellation.
+The National Geographic poster of the zodiac shows Scorpio as seen in the Southern Hemisphere.
+Even though the stars forming Scorpio are purposely connected with lines it is still hard to ‘see’ a scorpion in this star constellation.

 As with the other constellations, the Scorpio constellation of a scorpion ready to strike was not created from the stars themselves.
 Rather, the idea of the striking scorpion came first.
 This idea was then overlaid in early astrology onto the stars as a recurring sign.
 The ancients could point out Scorpio to their children and tell them the story associated with it.

 The Ancient Zodiac Story